RiabovAndrew/TextParser/README.md

 ## What can this parser do?

-For now there is only two features work:
+For now there are only two features:
-- Get size of text inside the file
+1. Get size of text inside the file
-- Get count of every word in searching file
+2. Get count of every word in searching file

 ## How to